LizardByte/Sunshine/docs/source/building/linux.rst

 Build
 -----
 ..
-Caution:: Ensure you are in the build directory created during the clone step earlier before continuing.
+Attention:: Ensure you are in the build directory created during the clone step earlier before continuing.

 Debian based OSes
    .. code-block:: bash